 There are 7 accessible parking spaces at the side of the station in the long-stay car park, there are also 2 accessible bays in the drop off zone.
 The station entrance has level access, and there is ramped access and also lift access to the platforms furthest away from the entrance.
 There are 2 accessible toilets located at the station on platform 4 and 1.
 Both are individual cubicles, with grab rails and room to side transfer.

 You need to pre-book assistance (ramps on/off trains and book the wheelchair space) 24-hours in advance of your journey,using the train providers assistance line.
-As the Carlisle Station is managed by Virgin Trains, you can book all assistance via their ‘JourneyCare’ team.
-The phone number is: 08000158 123, alternatively you can complete the online form.
-However, the platform staff at Carlisle Station are all very helpful,and will assist you if you haven’t booked in advance, as long as there are staff available.
+As the Carlisle Station is managed by Virgin Trains, you can book all assistance via their ‘JourneyCare’ team by calling 08000-158-123 at least 24 hours in advance.
+However, the platform staff at Carlisle Station are all very helpful, and will assist you if you haven’t booked in advance, as long as there are staff available.

 The number of wheelchair spaces per train depends on the train company (Virgin, Transpennine Express, Northern, ScotRail) and the number of carriages on the train (sometimes Transpennine Express trains have 4 carriages, sometimes 8).
 There are normally at least 2, often 4, wheelchair spaces per train.
 The spaces are big enough for a powered wheelchair, however no restraints are provided.
 You can book a seat and transfer out of your wheelchair if you prefer, although your wheelchair will then remain in the wheelchair space.
 Each carriage where there is a wheelchair space(s), there is an accessible toilet, with automatic doors, grab-rails and room to side transfer (normally to the left), although again this depends on the train and train company.